lindseygreenhill/Gov1347/intro.md

 ![picture](Gov1347-master/figures/2020_blue_red.png)

-My results show that Biden will win the election with 279 electoral votes (EV) and Trump with lose with  259 EV.
+My results show that **Biden will win** the election with 279 electoral votes (EV) and Trump with lose with  259 EV.
 My prediction differs from the 2016 election in a few key areas.

-|              1.
-Wisconsin [10 EV] goes blue
+> - Wisconsin [10 EV] goes blue
-|              2.
-Michigan [16 EV] goes blue
+> - Michigan [16 EV] goes blue
-|              3.
-Pennsylvania [20 EV] goes blue
+> - Pennsylvania [20 EV] goes blue